India must keep its guard up in view of uncertainties, upheavals of current times: Rajnath | Law-Order

 - India

-India must keep its guard up to deal with any possible impact of the ''uncertainties and upheavals'' of the current times, Defence Minister Rajnath Singh said on Saturday, in the backdrop of the fluid security situation in Afghanistan after the Taliban seized its control nearly two weeks ago.
+India must keep its guard up to deal with the possible impact of the ''uncertainties and upheavals'' of the current times, Defence Minister Rajnath Singh said on Saturday, in an apparent reference to the fluid security situation in Afghanistan after the Taliban seized its control nearly two weeks ago.

+He said there is a need to remain vigilant at all times in view of the continuously changing regional scenario and that Indian cannot remain untouched by the developments around the world.

-In an address after dedicating an indigenously-built Coast Guard ship, he also delved into the emerging challenges in the Indian Ocean, a region that has been witnessing increasing rivalry between India and China.
+In an address after dedicating an indigenously-built Coast Guard ship here, he also delved into the emerging challenges in the Indian Ocean, a region that has been witnessing increasing rivalry between India and China.

 ''Changes happening around the world often become a matter of concern for us.
 We, as a nation, must keep our guards high during these times of uncertainties and upheavals around the world,'' the defence minister said with elaborating further.